 The other main driver for me personally is to work together with people that share my enthusiasm, who will tell me straight in my face when I come up with a BS idea and who will be creative, smart and funny.
 I feel blessed that I managed to bring my talented friends Mazdak, Greta, Rob and Thijs on this adventure.
 This colorful ensemble of fun people all share the fundamental belief that it’s possible to create an ethical business that charges only for added value, while staying aligned with the interests of independent business owners.

 Tebi is our attempt to create a next iteration of technology for businesses; a single platform that brings local businesses around the world everything they need, built for and by business owners.
 Tebi will be free to use on a single device, and reasonably priced for multiple devices.
-In due time, we are also open sourcing the codebase so that anyone can host the software at no cost at all, as well as make adjustments to adapt to local circumstances.
+In due time, we will make the source code publicly available.

 Step by step though.
 Today, just over a year after I started working on these ideas, the first version of Tebi went live at my local bar.
 The train has left the station.